afc163/fanyi/README.md

 ## Configuration

-A configuration file can be put into ~/.config/fanyi/.fanyirc, in the user's home directory
+A configuration file can be put into `~/.config/fanyi/.fanyirc`, in the user's home directory.

-Use subcommand `fanyi config set <key> <value>` to set configuration options
+Use subcommand `fanyi config set <key> <value>` to set configuration options.

 Example: